nasa-gibs/onearth/src/modules/time_service/utils/README.md

 ## `oe_periods_configure.py` -- Custom time configuration loader

 This tool will load custom time period configurations as specified in a layer configuration file's `time_config` item into Redis for evaluation when the periods.lua script is executed.
 Configurations are loaded into the `prefix_tags:layer:layer_name:config` keyword.
-This script should be executed before period.lua is run.
+This script should be executed before periods.lua is run.
+The `-g` or `--generate_periods` option will automatically generate the periods for each layer by running periods.lua.

 #### Python Dependencies